 The hall is five bays wide and two deep.
 Three individual stairs lead up to its platform, each flight of stairs some three meters wide.
 The center flight of stairs is decorated with the traditional Danbi stone block.

 The photo above left shows the only main structure left relatively intact; the memorial stele erected on top of the traditional turtle figure.
 The stele carries no inscription.
 The square structure around the stele is gone.

 But this stele was only erected in 1536, many years after the completion of the tomb.
 Until that time only Changling of the seven Ming tombs that had already been built had a "Divine Merit Stele".
-It was actually the Zhengde emperor's adopted son, Zhu Houcong -also known as 11th Ming Jiajang emperor- who had the stele erected at Tailing as a tribute to his father.
+It was actually the Zhengde Emperor's adopted son, Zhu Houcong -also known as 11th Ming Jiajang Emperor- who had the stele erected at Tailing as a tribute to his uncle.